Peter Ucko: Retirement: 2005–2007

 Following his retirement, Ucko focused his attention on continuing dialogue between archaeological communities in the UK and PRC.
 In 2006 he travelled to ten Chinese cities with colleague Wang Tao, interviewing academic archaeologists about how they taught the subject; he planned to produce a book on this topic, but had not done so by the time of his death.
 A festschrift titled A Future for Archaeology, edited by Robert Layton, Stephen Shennan and Peter Stone, was produced in Ucko's honour in 2006.
-Ucko suffered from chronic diabetes, an ailment that caused his death on 14 June 2007.
+Ucko had chronic diabetes, a condition that contributed to his death on 14 June 2007.

 Personal life

 His obituary for The Telegraph described Ucko as a "combative, nervy man" who had a tendency to become aggressive under pressure and who viewed the world "in terms of friends and enemies".
 It furthermore noted that he was "genial and unpretentious" in the company of others, who often developed "strong affection" for him.

 Shennan opined that Ucko was a charismatic and dedicated figure who led by example, remarking that his actions inspired many archaeologists, including those who had fallen out with him.
 Shennan also considered him to have been extremely generous, exhibiting a "massive fund of human warmth."

 His partner of 27 years was Jane Hubert, who supported him both emotionally and physically, sacrificing her own professional and personal interests to do so.